 Elevation: 5,968 ft

-East Slope Route (Class 2+)
+East Slopes Route (Class 2+)

-The easiest way to climb Squaw Butte is to follow the road described above to the peaks eastern slopes and climb directly up the grass and brush covered slope to the summit ridge aiming for a point just south of center.
-The summit ridge is a long narrow rock rib.
+Sehewoki’I Newenee’an Katete is to follow the road described above to the peaks East Slopes and climb directly up the grass- and brush-covered slope to the summit ridge, aiming for a point just south of center.
+The summit ridge is a long, narrow rocky rib.
 You can find a Class 2 line up the last 20 feet or do a short scramble to reach the high point.
-The crux for this route is crossing a barb wire fence midway up the slope.
-You can also reach the summit by following the ridge line north from Squaw Butte South.
-There are a few brushy spots to navigate around but this is a more direst route.
+The crux of this route is crossing a barbed wire fence midway up the slope.
+You can also reach the summit by following the ridgeline north from Peak 5894.
+There are a few brushy spots to navigate but this is a more direct route.